 Stuart Hendry, director of the commerce faculty's Development Unit for New Enterprise (DUNE) and co-founder of the Southern Africa Sustainable Development Initiative (SASDI), in recognition of SASDI's Starting Chance campaign.
 Starting Chance aims to transform 30 shack-based crèches into formal centres of excellence for early learning development.

 Associate Professor Sophie Oldfield of the Department of Environmental and Geographical Science for building a research-teaching partnership with Gertrude Square and the Valhalla Park United Front Civic Organisation in Cape Town.

 Legal expert Prof Pierre de Vos for consistently providing both printed and electronic media with analysis, insight and explanation on both narrowly-focused constitutional law questions, as well as on broader socio-political questions.

 Associate Professor Mohamed Adhikari for his service to his alma mater, Harold Cressy High School, through a number of heritage projects.

 The Environmental Evaluation Unit for the work it does to enhance the governance of complex human-ecological systems through collaborative interdisciplinary research across natural resource sectors, mostly in poor and marginalised communities.

-Dr Sindiso Mnisi Weeks; Assoc Prof Dee Smythe, and Aninka Claassens of the Rural Women's Action Research Project, run by the Law, Race and Gender Research Unit (LRG) in the law faculty and provides support to rural people (especially women) who live under systems of customary law and traditional governance
+Dr Sindiso Mnisi Weeks, Associate Professor Dee Smythe, and Aninka Claassens of the Rural Women's Action Research Project.
+This project, run by the Law, Race and Gender Research Unit (LRG) in the law faculty, supports rural people (especially women) who live under systems of customary law and traditional governance

 Dr Hanna Andrea Röther – Principal Research Officer in the Centre for Occupational and Environmental Health Research